Hongqin-Li/similarity-join/README.md

 bash setup.sh
 ```

-## Usage

-First, to run the back end server, run
+After we can run the back end server by

 ```
 bash run_server.sh
 ```

-Then we can connect to the server and start  by
+Then connect to the server and access the database by

 ```
 bash connect_db.sh